-The detector also has the DSP (Digital Signal Processing) technology, which basically improves the discrimination pattern.
+This metal detector also has the DSP (Digital Signal Processing) technology, which basically improves the discrimination pattern.
 With this, provided the accuracy and sensitivity, it adapts quickly to any changes to the speed of the movement and therefore, has the same accuracy at any speed of the detector’s movement.

 The Garrett GTI 2500 also provides some very useful search aids like the surface elimination and salt elimination.
 The surface elimination, is basically used to narrow down the search in terms of depth.
 It is enabled when user wants to eliminate any detection of objects to a specified depth.
 The salt elimination is, as the name suggests, used in salty regions like beaches, to eliminate interferences from the wetted salts.

 The Fisher F4 is highly recommended for coin, relic and beach hunting, with its features like auto-tune, 4-tone audio.
 The auto-tune is ground-balanced in the all-metal mode and provides good sensitivity under all ground conditions.